For upcoming appearances, see the tab above.

 The Grimke Project:

-My next book will be about Angelina and Sarah Grimke, two abolitionists and women's rights advocates of the 1830s.
-Several recent appearances have revolved around this new interest.
+My next book will be about Angelina and Sarah Grimke, two abolitionists and women's rights advocates of the 1830s, and the decade in which their activism flourished, the 1830s.
+To learn more about the sisters, listen to the Nov.
+4, 2013 radio interview below.

 On November 4th, 2013 this 15-minute interview with me aired in South Carolina statewide on the "Your Day Radio Program," of South Carolina Educational Radio, with Roy Scott.
 This is a good overview about who the sisters are and why their story needs to be told.